pandawing/node-run-yo/readme.md

 ## Outline

-1. Create a directry in the system temporary directory.
+1. Create a directory in the system temporary directory.
 2. Create a symbolic link from src(working directory) to dest(`temp/node_modules/your_generator`).
-3. RunYo in the temporary directory!
+3. RunYo in the temporary directory.
 4. Unlink the symbolic link.
-5. Move generated app to the target.
+5. Move the app which is generated to the target.

 ## Install